 Crazy Rich Asians by Kevin Kwan

 If reality TV shows about eligible bachelors and glamorous ladies are dragging your attention away from reading, Crazy Rich Asians is just the thing to bring you back.
 Kevin Kwan is the king of the guilty indulgence.
 This book is glitzy, it’s silly, it’s funny, it’s touching, and it’s just far enough over-the-top (without toppling over).
 Even better, if it leaves you wanting more, there are two sequels to sustain you, and a movie adaptation that will knock your socks off.
-My full review of Crazy Rich Asians is coming soon!
+Read my full review of Crazy Rich Asians here.

 Everywhere I Look by Helen Garner